gabri17/Parallel-Numerical-Integration-HPC-Implementation/README.md

 - Operating system CentOS Linux 7.9
 - Scheduler openPBS 19.1

-# Code execution - OUR algorithm
+# Code execution - Hybrid algorithm

 To run the code, relies on the following bash files:
 - <a href="group_implementation/serial_impl/serial_implementation.sh">serial_implementation.sh</a>: to run the SERIAL version